 Recorded Top Speed: 2,484 km/h or 1,544 mph

-The Convair F-106 Delta Dart was the last true interceptor aircraft to serve the U.S Air Force.
-It was born out of USAF’s interceptor program in 1954 and made its first test flight three years later from Edwards Air Force Base.
+The Convair F-106 Delta Dart was the last true interceptor aircraft to serve the US Air Force.
+It was born out of the USAF’s interceptor program in 1954 and made its first test flight three years later from Edwards Air Force Base.
 However, the test yielded disappointing results.

-However, the fastest airspeed of a Convair F-106 Delta Dart is recorded at 2,484 km/h or 1,544 mph by aviator Charles Myers in 1959 as well.
+However, the fastest airspeed of a Convair F-106 Delta Dart was recorded at 2,484 km/h or 1,544 mph by aviator Charles Myers in 1959 as well.

 Sukhoi Su-27 | Image Courtesy: Vitaly V. Kuzmin